Meetings Waste Valuable Time, Talents, and Money

 Reserve time is not a panacea to do the goal on time.
 Reserve time is that buffer that will help to reduce stress, look at different alternatives objectively, and one way to help improve your personal effectiveness, that's what time management is about, improving personal effectiveness.

 You can conquer the seductive pull to blame a lack of time for your ineffectiveness only by recognizing and rejecting deflection speech.
-People seem comfortable with deflection speech, such as, my shirt is too small, instead of, I have gained weight, or, I have no time, instead of, I have not managed my priorities well.
-Deflection speech encourages the victim mentality — Stop; it is harmful to your health!
+People seem comfortable with deflection speech, such as, my sweater is too small, instead of, I shrunk my sweater in the laundry, or, I have no time, instead of, I have not managed my priorities well.
+Deflection speech encourages the victim mentality — Stop; it is harmful to your health

 We over commit ourselves, we under-deliver, and we blame a lack of time.
 Generally, we don't see the central issue: lack of planning and execution — certainly not a lack of time.
 Will you accept you cannot manage time?
 Will you accept responsibility for working in the 24-hour day that God gives you?

 The next step on the journey away from the time management attitude is accepting who we are and not who others want us to become.
 We don't have to look like that person with the perfect figure in the infomercial trying to convince us to buy the stuff she is selling.
-God loves you and me as we are.
-Many biblical stories illustrate this truth, which was as true in antiquity as it is today.
-Let us accept the level playing of 24 hours daily, and do God's priorities.
+Let us accept who we are ans the level playing of 24 hours daily.